 Mevagissey has its own beach which is just north of the village along the coastal path as well as lots of other exceptional local beaches.
 A beach called Pentewan with easier access and more facilities is just around the corner.
-Pentewan is a very large very popular beach with a Hubbox restaurant, swimming pool and campsite.
+Pentewan is a very large, popular beach with a burger restaurant, swimming pool and campsite.
 It’s a good choice for people with limited mobility as it’s very flat.
-Despite being popular, it’s large enough that it never feels overwhelmingly busy.
+Despite being very popular, the beach is large enough that it never feels overwhelmingly busy.
 For those looking for more privacy, Vault beach is a good bet and can be reached with a 16 minute drive followed by a half mile walk from the National Trust car park.
 Vault is a proper Cornish beach, the kind of place locals go.
-Charlestown has the historic harbour and several excellent restaurants as wells two mostly shingly beaches.
-There’s also an annual Regatta around late July to early August time which has live music and brings a vibrance and buzz to the village.
+Charlestown has the historic harbour and several excellent restaurants as well as two mostly shingly beaches.
+There’s also an annual Regatta around late July which has live music and brings a vibrance and buzz to the village.
 Don’t forget you can always walk to Port Mellon, which is ten minutes out of Mevagissey on foot.
-Gorran Haven is in my opinion, one of the gems of the whole of the south coast, but be sure to visit at low tide so there’s plenty of space.
+Gorran Haven is in my opinion, one of the gems of the whole of the south coast, but be sure to visit at low tide so there’s plenty of space

-The worst thing about Mevagissey is parking, as is often the case in places worth visiting.
+Do not attempt to drive through the village unless necessary.
 Read this very short guide on the best places to park before you leave and you’ll have a smoother trip.
 There are several car parks in Mevagissey, the easiest to access being on the main road on the way into the village.
-It’s large and is situated on the left-hand side of the road, so its easy to spot.
+It’s large and is situated on the left-hand side of the road, so it’s easy to spot.
 It’s normally worth parking in this carpark to avoid the narrow streets within the center of the town, but you can also park right on the harbour or in one of the other smaller car parks within the town.

-Fishing in Mevagissey is excellent, so I’ve written a full Mevagissey fishing guide for anglers and newbie’s alike.
+Fishing in Mevagissey is excellent, so I’ve written a full guide to fishing in Mevagissey for anglers and newbie’s alike.
 The main species caught are mackerel, dogfish, pollack, wrasse, flounder, bass, plaice, whiting, pouting, conger eel, squid and poor cod.
 The vast majority of fish caught from Mevagissey’s outer harbour wall are mackerel, and these are often caught in great numbers in spring and early summer, especially when it’s a spring tide.
 Crabbing lines and baits are available in the village.
 There’s a tackle shop, too.

-Mevagissey has several high-quality restaurants as well as easier options like first-class pasties and fish and chips.
+Mevagissey has several restaurants for feasting out, as well as easier options like first-class pasties and fish and chips.
 The ambiance in the traditional pubs is excellent, where you can enjoy a local ale by the harbourside.
 The Number 5 Restaurant and the Salamander offer locally caught fish like bass, pollack and john dory as well as crab and mussels.
-The Cornish Bakery offers good pasty’s for an easy lunch, and the two fish and chips shops located in near the corner of the inner harbour are also very good.
-You can’t leave Mevagissey without eating some fresh, locally caught fish.
 A popular supplier of fish to Mevagissey restaurants is Fish for Thought, a company that gets fish straight from the bay area and onto your plate in far less time than you’d experience in the majority of fishmongers.